About Sydney Airport (SYD)

 There are many restaurants, cafés and bars at Sydney Airport offering a wide variety of international and Australian cuisine.
 Places to eat and drink include sushi specialists, Chinese eateries, Italian restaurants and licensed bars.

-There are more than 150 shops at Sydney Airport, ranging from souvenir retailers and designer outlets to wine merchants and speciality stores.
+There is a wide variety of shops at Sydney Airport, ranging from souvenir retailers and designer outlets to wine merchants and speciality stores.
 Duty-free shopping is available in Terminal 1.

-Smarte Carte operates luggage storage services in Terminals 1 and 2.
-Lost property offices (tel: +61 133 793) are located in Terminals 1 and 2 to assist with queries regarding luggage misplaced at the airport.
+Smarte Carte operates luggage storage services in Terminals 1 and 2 (tel: +61 2 9667 0926).
+Lost property offices are located in Terminals 1 and 2 to assist with queries regarding luggage misplaced at the airport.
 Baggage trolleys are available throughout the airport.

-Other facilities available at Sydney Airport include: a medical centre, located on the third floor of Terminal 1, pharmacies, in the public and departure areas of the same terminal along with an additional pharmacy in Terminal 2, showers, a prayer room and a child activity centre, all of which are located in Terminal 1.
-Children's toilets are installed in all female toilets and baby-changing rooms are conveniently located throughout the terminals.
+Other facilities available at Sydney Airport include: a medical centre, located on the third floor of Terminal 1, pharmacies in the public and departure areas of the same terminal along with an additional pharmacy in Terminal 2, showers, a prayer room and several child play areas, all of which are located in Terminal 1.
+Children’s toilets are installed in all female toilets and baby-changing rooms are conveniently located throughout the terminals.

 Conference and business:

-Qantas (www.qantas.com.au) hires out a number of meeting rooms in Terminal 3, while Virgin (www.virginaustralia.com) offers similar services in its lounge in Terminal 2.
-The Kingsford Smith Suite in Terminal 1 (tel: +61 2 9667 9111) has space for up to 200 delegates, with overhead projectors, screens, flipcharts and whiteboards, while AV equipment and sound systems are available on request.
+Qantas (www.qantas.com.au) offers a number of meeting rooms in Terminal 3, while Virgin (www.virginaustralia.com) offers similar services in its lounge in Terminal 2.
+The Kingsford Smith Suite in Terminal 1 (tel: +61 2 9667 9111) has space for up to 200 delegates (standing), with overhead projectors, screens, flipcharts and whiteboards, while AV equipment and sound systems are available on request.
 Several nearby hotels also offer extensive conference and meeting facilities.

 There are seven airline lounges in Terminal 1 and one in Terminal 2.
 There are also two VIP lounges in Terminal 1.